aaron-nuy/Voxel-Game-Demo/README.md

 # TODO
  -Add feature: surrounding chunks must update when placing/destroying a block on the edge of a chunk

+ -Add feature: lighting system

  -Organize code and add comments